“There is no such thing as vegan alcohol” a friend said to me when I was first transitioning to veganism.

 Any pale ale lovers here?
 There are quite a few vegan pale ales to choose from.
 Pale ales differ to lager as they are brewed with top-fermenting yeast compared to a bottom-fermenting used to create lager.
 Top-fermenting yeast prefers mid-range room temperatures.
 These warmer temperatures tend to give ales more spicy and fruity flavors compared to lagers.

 Popular American pale ales include Sierra Nevada Pale Ale, Bear Republic Racer 5, Torpedo IPA, Harpoon IPA and Lagunitas IPA.
-Be careful with the Torpedo as it is quite strong with 7.2% alcohol.

 Do you prefer something stronger?
 Here are some tasty vegan stouts!